Deformation of rational singularities and Hodge structure

 Indeed, the dualizing sheaf $\om_Y$ is locally generated by the ``residue" of $\eta/f$ along $Y$, which is given by using the last morphism of (1.2.6).
+The singularity is rational if and only if the restriction of this residue to the smooth part of $Y$ can be extended to a holomorphic form on the proper transform of $Y$ (that is, it has no pole).
 Taking the residue of the pull-back of $\eta/{\rm d}f$ along the proper transform $\Yt$ of $Y$ at $\yt\in\Yt$, we get locally

 for $u\in\OO_{\Yt,\yt}$ invertible, where $(z_0,\dots,z_n)$ is a local coordinate system of $(\Xt,\yt)$ compatible with $\Xt_0$ so that $\Yt=\{z_0=0\}$ locally, and $\mu_k:=\nu_k-m_k$ with